For Medicare retirees

 - Enrolled in both Medicare Part A (hospital) and Part B (medical).

-Because Medicare pays first ("primary payer"), there are a few rules that are different for Medicare retirees.
-These rules are explained in full in the Medicare section of the UMP Classic 2017 Certificate of Coverage, including:
+Because Medicare pays first, a few rules are different for Medicare retirees.
+These rules are explained in full in the Medicare section of the UMP Classic 2018 Certificate of Coverage, including:

 - How UMP Classic and Medicare work together.